huggingface/transformers/examples/tensorflow/README.md

 This folder contains actively maintained examples of use of 🤗 Transformers using the TensorFlow backend, organized along NLP tasks.
 It is under construction so we thank you for your patience!

+Files containing `tf` such as `run_tf_glue.py` are the old-style files that will be rewritten very soon!
+Files without this such as `run_text_classification.py` are the newer ones.
+This message will be removed when the revamp is complete.

 ## The Big Table of Tasks

 Here is the list of all our examples: